centre-for-humanities-computing/danish-foundation-models/docs/logs_training_v2.md

 - K. Enevoldsen (9th November, server: UCloud t4): Stopped base sized model as it did not show promising result.

-Starting small sized roberta models to allow for comparison w. debertaV2.
+Starting two small sized roberta models to allow for comparison w. debertaV2.

 Note we changed the learning rate to match the learning rate in the roberta paper.
 Likely also since the exisitng learning rate was too high.